 Remembering the Past.
 But Not Longing For Its Return

 Before all else, let me state that I am not slamming Capitol Theatre with this post.
-I readily agree that the developers did a fantastic job in restoring the building.
+I readily agree that the developers did a marvellous job when restoring the building.
 In no way is the new Capitol Theatre horrid.
 I wouldn’t have returned there for another show two nights ago, had it been.

-What I’m trying to say is instead, how misleading nostalgia could be!
-Particularly during times when things ain’t great.
+What I’m trying to say is, how misleading nostalgia could be!
+Particularly during times when things aren’t looking great.
 Everything from the past seems magnificent.
 Everything feels to be at its best.
-On hindsight, was I really gripping my seat during Gremlins because I was so awed with the theatre, or was it because I was actually terrified of rolling down those super steep steps to a ghastly death below?
-Was that upper level foyer really that formal and mysterious, or was it no more than plain desolate and run-down?
+In hindsight, was I really gripping my seat during Gremlins because I was so awed with the theatre, or was it because I was actually terrified of rolling down those super steep steps to a ghastly death below?
+Was that 4th level foyer really that formal and mysterious, or was it no more than plain desolate and run-down?

 Hmm.
 Hmm …

 The point of this post.
 The one I took over a thousand words to get to!
-It’s 2017, and a lot of people around me are not looking forward to this New Year.
+It’s 2017 and a lot of people around me are NOT looking forward to the New Year.
 They fret about further fallout from Brexit and Trump.
 They worry about the worsening economic climate.
 Specific to Singapore, many lose sleep over what feels to be a sharp worsening of relationships with the powerhouse that is China.
 Some are even claiming there is a top-secret conspiracy by China to doom Singapore.

 Why not focus instead on improving the present?
-Or making the best of what we currently have?
+And making the best of what we currently have?

-Because of these, I think 2017 and years to come are times to look forward to.
-There would be a lot of work necessary to sustain improvements, but it is work worthwhile.
+For these reasons, I think 2017 and years to come are times to look forward to.
+There would be a lot of work necessary to sustain improvements.
+But it is work worthwhile.
 Definitely.